cosmos/gravity-bridge/module/x/gravity/spec/02_state.md

   // or cancelled by their sender. uint64                      batch_timeout  = 2;
-  // These are the transactions sending tokens to destinations on Ethereum. repeated OutgoingTransferTx transactions   = 3;
+  // These are the transactions sending tokens to destinations on Ethereum. repeated SendToEthereum transactions   = 3;
   // This is the token contract of the tokens that are being sent in this batch. string                      token_contract = 4;
   // The Cosmos block height that this batch was created.
 This is used in slashing.